-According to the European Commission (2004), regarding the dimension of interpretation, the standard printed information should be in simple, straightforward, non-technical language.
+According to the European Commission (2004), regarding the dimension of interpretation, the standard 3printed information should be in simple, straightforward, non-technical language.
 Alternatives should be provided for people with visual impairment or reading difficulties.
-The standard information, such as fire alarm procedures or guide books, could be provided in Braille.
-Audio recordings would assist people with visual impairment and people who have difficulty reading.
-An induction loop system would help people who wear a hearing aid by reducing or cutting out background noise.
-The use of exhibits that can be touched would enhance the experience of people with visual impairment.
-Places to rest should be provided every 50-60 metres over flat terrain.
-In addition, routes need to be clearly marked and signposted, and the use of pictograms can help many visitors.
+The 3standard information, such as fire alarm procedures or guide books, could be provided in Braille.
+3Audio recordings would assist people with visual impairment and people who have difficulty reading.
+An 4induction loop system would help people who wear a hearing aid by reducing or cutting out background noise.
+The use of 3exhibits that can be touched would enhance the experience of people with visual impairment.

+3Places to rest should be provided every 50-60 metres over flat terrain.

+In addition, 4routes need to be clearly marked and signposted, and the use of pictograms can help many visitors.
 Hartley (1995) noted that there are devices capable of assisting people with disabilities in hearing interpretive presentations.
-However, in addition to mechanisms that help people to hear, feel and access interpretation, it is important that interpreters are trained to have a sensitive manner (Cox, 1994).
+However, 5in addition to mechanisms that help people to hear, feel and access interpretation, it is important that interpreters are trained to have a sensitive manner (Cox, 1994).
 Careful use of terminologies and words demonstrates that tour guides care about the feelings, needs and experiences of all visitors.
-Likewise, visually impaired people like to hear descriptions of objects and colours because, although some might be able to see a little, this might enable them all to imagine and remember the images described.
-The Heritage Lottery Fund (2008) emphasizes that heritage interpretation should be accessible to all, that is, universal design of interpretation.
-The aim is to design things and places that can be used by as many people as possible.
-This means that interpretation for people with intellectual, sensory and physical disabilities should be integrated into a scheme rather than being presented as special or separate, as separating people for presentation might lead to the stigmatization of disabled visitors.
+5Likewise, visually impaired people like to hear descriptions of objects and colours because, although some might be able to see a little, this might enable them all to imagine and remember the images described.
+The Heritage Lottery Fund (2008) emphasizes that heritage interpretation should be accessible all, that is, universal design of interpretation.
+The aim is to design things and places that can be used 2by as many people as possible.
+This means that interpretation for people with intellectual, sensory and physical disabilities should be integrated into a scheme rather than being presented as special or separate, as separating people for presentation might 2lead to the stigmatization of disabled visitors.
 Universal design also means being aware that different people have different ways and speeds of taking in information (Heritage Lottery Fund, 2008).

-The above concepts inherent in the barrier approach are significant for tourist sites, particularly cultural tourism sites, in their attempt to cater for people with disabilities as visitors.
-The sites' failure to provide such facilities and services mentioned by the concepts would mean that they cannot cater for people with disabilities.
+The above concepts inherent in the barrier approach are significant for tou sites, particularly cultural tourism sites, in their attempt to cater for people with disabilities as visitors.
+The sites' failure to provide such facilities and services mentioned by the concepts would mean that they cann cater for people with disabilities.
 Definitely, there must be reasons for failing to do so.
-Thus, what remains to be addressed in the body of knowledge relating to accessible tourism is the extent to which tourist sites in developing countries respond to the barriers.
-This paper, therefore, takes the barrier approach and borrows its concepts to examine the challenges faced by cultural tourism sites in their endeavour to cater for people with disabilities.
+Thus, what remains be addressed in the body of knowledge relating to accessible tourism is the extent to which tourist sites in developing countries respond to the barriers.
+This paper, therefore, takes the barrier approach and borrow its concepts to examine the challenges faced by cultural tourism sites in their endeavour to cater for peop with disabilities.
+III.METHODOLOGY This research used the case study design along with the qualitative research approach to study a site's facilities and respondents' views on whether visitors with disabilities a taken into consideration.
+The site chosen was the Village Museum (Figure 1) located in Dar es Salaam in Tanzania as the case study.
+In Tanzania, 1there are no recent data on the situation of persons with disabilities.